 Primary Focus & Experience

 Ian’s practice focuses on land use entitlements with an emphasis on working in Puget Sound jurisdictions.
-Ian works with developers, property owners, and investors to develop and execute strategies that provide predictable, cost-effective pathways to secure permits.
-Prior to joining McCullough Hill Leary, he served in Governor Gregoire's administration as a liaison to local government, civic, and business interests throughout the South Puget Sound and as a lobbyist for cities in Olympia.
+Ian works with developers and owners to create and execute strategies that provide predictable, cost-effective pathways to permits.
+Prior to joining McCullough Hill Leary, he worked for Governor Gregoire as a liaison to local government, civic and businesses throughout the Puget Sound.
 Ian uses his policy background to help clients navigate political issues arising in the land use process.

 Recent Significant Engagements

 Puget Sound development.
 Obtained entitlements for mixed-use residential, office, hotel, retail, religious, and educational developments in Seattle, Bellevue and Redmond.